 Patients are investigating possible lawsuits against Ulthera, Inc., and Merz Incorporated, alleging the Ultherapy System is defective, resulting in nerve damage and permanent scarring.
 Following is a list of frequently asked questions regarding Ultherapy treatment and possible Ultherapy lawsuits.
 These answers address general questions.
 If you have questions about your specific circumstances, contact an attorney.

 Cutter Law has filed lawsuits against the companies involved in offering the Ultherapy procedure.
-Our attorneys are available to answer questions about your situation and advise you of your rights.
+Our defective medical device attorneys are available to answer questions about your situation and advise you of your rights.
 Please contact us for more information about Ultherapy litigation or other lawsuits involving medical devices.

 Ultherapy is a system that uses focused ultrasound to stimulate the patient to produce extra collagen.
 This focused ultrasound is delivered at a depth of 1.5 millimeters, 3 millimeters, or 4.5 millimeters.
 In addition to helping skin look firm, collagen is used to treat wrinkles and signs of aging skin.